Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - what text infrastructure already exists
 - what remains incomplete
 - what evidence is still needed
+- what authority, data-governance, and stewardship boundaries must be named
 - what comparisons would actually move the field forward
 - and how signed writing can be made easier to use, study, preserve, and extend